Part 1: the politics of the domination system

 When Jesus announced the coming of the kingdom of God, he was announcing a social revolution.
 Jesus saw himself as the messenger chosen by God to deliver the good news of God’s powerful new activity in the world.
 God’s kingdom of justice was coming to replace the authority of ingrained systems of domination.
 The kingdom of God, as proclaimed by Jesus, was clearly political.
 Its very name implies the politics of God.
 So, at the synagogue in Nazareth, Jesus announced he was launching a political movement to bring relief to the suffering and dispossessed peasants and to re-establish God’s reign of justice in Roman Palestine.

 Jesus was not naïve.
 He knew that the call for Jubilee restoration would be rejected by the rich and powerful.
 It had little chance of succeeding if it required the willing participation of those at the top of society.
-So he addressed the domination system in a different way—a revolutionary way of living by those at the bottom of society.
+So he addressed the domination system in a different way—a revolutionary way of living by those at the bottom of society that would try to mitigate suffering through radical generosity and sharing of resources.
 Jesus rejected the politics of violent revolution.
 Instead, he developed a nonviolent approach.
 He would not try to overthrow the kings and oligarchs.
-Instead, he and his followers would create alternative communities—a new social order in the midst of the old.
+Instead, he and his followers would create alternative communities—modeling a new social order in the midst of the old.
 And, Jesus taught, the kingdom of God was beginning immediately, starting with powerless groups at the bottom of society.
 The poor and the outcasts would model life in the kingdom of God for the wealthy and powerful.
 The least would be the greatest in the kingdom, the last in this world would be the first to arrive.
 The poor would welcome the change, but the wealthy would not.

 Then he looked up at his disciples and said: ‘Blessed are you who are poor, for yours is the kingdom of God.
 Blessed are you who are hungry now, for you will be filled.
 Blessed are you who weep now, for you will laugh… But woe to you who are rich, for you have received your consolation.
 Woe to you who are full now, for you will be hungry.
 Woe to you who are laughing now, for you will mourn and weep.’
 (Luke 6:17-25)